Introduction

 Behind Wall Hangings and Electrical Outlets

-- Picture frames and mirrors: Bed bugs can hide behind any wall hanging.
-Give them a careful check.
+- Picture frames and mirrors: Bed bugs can hide behind any wall decor.
+Be sure to check these areas closely.

-- Outlets: Use your flashlight to inspect around and inside electrical outlets for any telltale signs of bed bugs.
+- Outlets: Shine your flashlight around and inside electrical outlets to look for any signs of bed bugs.

 Inside Drawers and Closets